JerryMacedoCastro/JerryMacedoCastro/README.md

 ### Hello, everyone 👋

  🔧 I'm current working as a systems analyst, focused on software development at <a href="https://www.atlantico.com.br/">Instituto Atlântico</a>.
- 👨‍💻 I'm continuous learning about React and React Native using JavaScript and Typescript.
+ 👨‍💻 I'm continuous learning about React and React Native using Typescript.
  😉 I'm not an expert but I'm comfortable talking in english.